amphipath/amphipath.github.io/_posts/2022-09-22-Kalos-Patterns.md

 <span style="font-size:0.6em;text-align:center"><a href="https://youtu.be/Yk8rHmG4Lig">Video credit</a></span>

-Each area will be struck **twice** for 35% max HP damage, about 1 second apart, and like the normal Bombs, they can overlap.
+Each area will be struck **twice** for 35% max HP damage, about 1 second apart, and like the normal Bombs, they can overlap. *KMS 1.2.369: The explosions no longer occur twice.*

 Functionally, this becomes an independent Bomb cooldown, but *Bomb cannot occur at the same time as this cannon is firing*, and vice versa.
 It will wait until the current-occurring map attack is over before activating.
 Because of this, Bomb's cooldown becomes less certain and is not always 10.2 seconds.